hunterad93/firenet/README.md

 ## Requirements
 This project requires Python 3.9 and the packages listed in `requirements.txt`.

+## Scratch work
+The scratch work folder includes the work of the data scientist Sean Carter who originally developed firenet, it also includes work by me (Adam Hunter) that was refactored into the production ready cloud functions described below.

-## Uploader Cloud Functions
+## Prediction Instance Cloud Functions
 The cloud functions are defined in the folders named in accordance with their prediction sources. `goes_upload_cloud_func` includes code for the cloud function that uploads GOES predictions. `viirs_upload_cloud_func` includes the code for the cloud function that uploads VIIRS predictions. `unet_upload_cloud_func` includes the code for firenet upload.

-## Deployment
-The cloud functions are deployed on Google Cloud.
-The deployment configuration is specified in `app.yaml` (replace with your actual filename).